PierreAyelTibco/ems-tools/README.md

 - **EMSTopicPublisher**:
   Publishes one or more messages into one JMS Topic.
 Messages can be generated randomly or read from input text files.

-All tools have extensive configuration options and can be used for performance testing of one TIBCO ActiveSpaces datagrid.

 # How to Build

-1) Clone this repository: `git clone https://gitlab.tibcopsg.net/Ayel/ems-tools`.
+1) Clone this repository: `git clone https://github.com/PierreAyelTibco/ems-tools`.

 2) Go to the folder `emstools`.